stepanataccolade/docsv2/sources/tutorials/pipelines/samplePipeline.md

 ```
 This should trigger a build on Shippable.
 Wait for your green build!

 1. After the build is complete, check your Docker Hub org to ensure that the image was pushed successfully.
-Write down the tag of the image pushed (should me master.<build number> if everything went well).
+Write down the tag of the image pushed (should be master.build_number if everything went well).

 ###Create a cluster
 Cluster creation is not covered in this sample, since it assumes a cluster is already available.
 Create a cluster on your container service with at least one machine.
 There are no other constraints.
 Note down your cluster name and region.